wp-plugins/portfolio-gallery/readme.txt

 Thumbs

 Show Thumbs.
-Choose whether to display image thumbs or not.
+Choose whether to display the portfolio gallery image thumbs or not.

 Thumbs Position.
-Set the thumbnail position.
+Set the portfolio gallery thumbnail position.

 Thumbs Width.
-Set the thumbnail width in pixels.
+Set the portfolio gallery thumbnail width in pixels.

 Description

 Show Description.
-Choose whether to display the image descriptions or not.
+Choose whether to display the portfolio gallery image descriptions or not.

 Description Font Size.
-Determine the font size for the image descriptions.
+Determine the font size for the portfolio gallery image descriptions.

 Description Font Color.
-Choose the font color for the image description.
+Choose the portfolio gallery font color for the image description.

 Link Button

 Show Link Button.
 Choose whether to display Show More button.

 Link Button Text.
-Define the text of the Show More button.
+Define the portfolio gallery text of the Show More button.

 Link Button Font Size.
-Set the font size for the Show More button.
+Set the portfolio gallery font size for the Show More button.

 Link Button Font Color.
-Select the font color for the Show More button.
+Select the portfolio gallery font color for the Show More button.

 Link Button Font Hover Color.
-Select the font color for the Show More button when hovered.
+Select the portfolio gallery font color for the Show More button when hovered.

 Link Button Background Color.
-Select the background color for the Show More button.
+Select the portfolio gallery background color for the Show More button.

 Link Button Background Hover Color.
-Select the background color for the Show More button when hovered.
+Select the portfolio gallery background color for the Show More button when hovered.

 ### Gallery / Content Pop-Up - Portfolio Gallery